 Understanding where companies file, and look to file, patents and trademarks gives tax authorities insights into a number of things.
 For example, this indicates where the company wants intangibles protection.
 In turn, it reveals the territories in which they hope to incur revenue and book profits.
-By accessing publicly filed agreements on tax payers, what auditors look for are insights into potential CUT/CUPs to be used for a benchmarking data analysis.
-Additionally, this gives them access to inter-company agreements that provide insights into how the company is transacting and operating with their related parties.
+By accessing publicly filed agreements on taxpayers, what auditors look for are insights into potential CUT/CUPs to be used for benchmarking data analysis.
+Additionally, this gives them access to inter-company agreements that provide insights into how the company is transacting and operating with its related parties.

 Knowing What’s Out There

-It is unwise to rely on companies to have access to all the information available on themselves.
+It is unwise to rely on companies to have access to all the information available to them.
 While the data may exist internally, many legal departments and licensing teams withhold relevant information from tax departments.
 Often deemed too sensitive and confidential, this information isn’t shared between departments unless specifically requested.
-It doesn’t help that tax departments often either don’t want access to, or wish to avoid the hassle of requesting, the information.
+It doesn’t help that tax departments often either don’t want access to or wish to avoid the hassle of requesting the information.